Logo

 Here the scanned text of the token is accessed using the method text of the Token type that was imported from the parol_runtimecrate.
 This text is then parsed into an u32 type and finally wrapped into a Numbertype which is a newtype for u32.

-By implementing some From or TryFrom traits for your user type you can integrate them easily into the parse process.
+By implementing TryFrom traits for your user type you can integrate them easily into the parse process.

 There exist some examples that can help to become familiar with this concept.
 Maybe you would like to have a look at my rudimentary basic interpreter example.